Information for Buyers

 Applying for a loan requires the completion of a loan application and specific financial documents including pay stubs, rental checks and/or tax returns.
 You can receive a loan from a number of different financial institutions, namely: commercial banks, credit unions, mortgage bankers, mortgage brokers, savings and loan associations, mutual savings banks and insurance companies.

 Insuring your home is like making an investment in your future.
 You work hard to have a home; homeowners insurance protects you and your family from someone or something taking it all away.

 There are many different forms of insurance:

-- Title Insurance – protects you in the event that the title on your property has a lien, unpaid taxes, or other legalities that would make it invalid.
+- Title Insurance – protects you in the event that the title on your property has a lien, unpaid taxes, or other legalities that would make it have a defective title.

 - Homeowners' Insurance – protects your home from fire, theft and other liable coverage.

 - Flood Insurance – protects your home from flood damage.

 - Home Warranty – offers buyers and sellers the peace of mind that should anything unexpected happen (due to normal, everyday wear and tear) of the home's appliances, heating, air conditioning, plumbing, and electrical systems, it will be repaired (or replaced in some cases) for you without costly fees.

 The closing process can vary depending on local custom and legal requirements.
 It is sometimes referred to as "settlement" or "escrow" in different parts of the country.
 With increased technology, most closings are completely automated and both parties do not have to be present at the same time to sign.

 Closings usually take about 30 days to complete if the buyer is using lender financing.
 It further depends on the buyer's type of financing, a successful home inspection, and various lender or title conditions (ex. title search, title insurance, surveys and appraisals).